What is Business Valuation?

 1. Asset approach

-In this Business valuation methods, the business is viewed as a set of liabilities and assets i.e. the building blocks to determine the real business value.
-Business valuation methods are based on the so-called economic rationale of substitution which asks the question: What will be the cost to set up another similar business, like the one being valued, which will create the same economic benefits for its owners?
+In this Business valuation method, the business is viewed as a set of liabilities and assets, i.e. the building blocks to determine the real business value.
+Business valuation methods are based on the so-called economic rationale of substitution, which asks the question: What will be the cost to set up another similar business, like the one being valued, which will create the same economic benefits for its owners?